 I used 18 gauge golden craft wire to create a star pattern.
 You can use any style star or shape and create it using craft pliers to bend the wire to your will!

 Roll the quarter circle cardstock to form a cone shape.
 Apply glue on the overlapped parts of the cone cardstock to secure the cone shape.

 Grab a burlap fabric strip or burlap lace to wrap the cardstock cone.
 Start wrapping the cone from the top.

-Continue to roll your strip of burlap or lace towards the bottom side of the cone.
+Continue to roll your strip of burlap or lace towards the bottom edge of the cone.
 Apply glue as you go.
 I suggest gluing each lap of the tree as this helps make sure the wrapping is nice and secure.

 You can decorate the cone tree however you want.
 Wrap it with a thin lace, add beads, felt flowers, etc. I’ve decorated the bottom part of the cone with lace and felt flowers.

 The top part of the cone seemed empty, so I added some sequins.

 These trees look especially pretty when you make a few of them, all slightly different, and arrange them into groups.
 Excellent for decorating the mantle, these trees also make a fabulous centre-piece for your Christmas table.